ShivrajRath/The-Telegraph-India-Responsive/README.md

 3. Test all the sections independently
 4. Remove all data hardcoding, esp. the URL hardcoded
 5. Provide code comments
+6. Why images are not coming properly?
+7. Why UTF-8 encoding is not getting applied?

+### To Do [UI]
+1. Change caption font
+2. News paper font
+3. Change colors of links and Headers

 ### Scope
 1. Add Logo